Sunday August 25, 2019

 It's an interesting story in a nation founded on freedom and the government's supposed respect for military veterans.
 It looks like the cops had word of the club's annual run and saw it as a good opportunity to detain them and gather personal information about each.

-The Gypsy Joker club has a history of looking out for their legal rights and they have won two cases in Oregon in recent years that ultimately cost the taxpayers in Keizer and Gresham a lot of money.
+The Gypsy Joker club has a history of looking out for their legal rights and they have won two cases in Oregon in recent years that ultimately cost the taxpayers in the cities of Keizer and Gresham a lot of money.

 An Oregon attorney once said to me, "In spite of police perceptions, motorcyclists have Civil Rights that guarantee their ability to proceed without being accosted by law enforcement."